-WOLLAY INTERTECTION OF THE Media F A !!
-T. 20.1.1.1 .
-0. VISHAY INTERTECHNOLOGY, INC. The Board of Directors recommends that you vote FOR ALL of the following: For All Withhold All To withhold authvote for any in nominee(s), mark Except" and winumber(s) of nominee(s) on the below. ndividua "For Al rite the the 1.
-Election of Directors Nominee for 2-year term 01) Joel Smejkal Nominees for 3-year terms 02) Michael J. Cody 03) Dr. Abraham Ludomirski 04) Raanan Zilberman 0 0 0 The Board of Directors recommends you vote FOR the following proposals: For Against t Abstain To ratify the appointment of Ernst & Young LLP as Vishay's independen ending December 31, 2023. t registe red public ad counting firm for the year 0 0 0 The advisory approval of the compensation of the Company's executive officers.
+WOLLAY INTERTECTION OF CONTINO Marillo .
+L.I E T. 2011-11 - 0 VISHAY INTERTECHNOLOGY, INC. The Board of Directors recommends that you vote FOR ALL of the following: For All Withhold All To withhold auth- vote for any in nominee(s), mark Except" and winumber(s) of nominee(s) on to below. ndividua "For Al rite the the 1.
+Election of Directors Nominee for 2-year term 01) Joel Smejkal Nominees for 3-year terms 02) Michael J. Cody 03) Dr. Abraham Ludomirski 04) Raanan Zilberman 0 0 0 - The Board of Directors recommends you vote FOR the following proposals: For Against t Abstain To ratify the appointment of Ernst & Young LLP as Vishay's independen ending December 31, 2023. t registe red public ac counting firm for the year 0 0 0 3.
+The advisory approval of the compensation of the Company's executive officers.
 0 0 0 4.
 To approve the 2023 Long-Term Incentive Plan.
 0 0 0 The approval of an amendment to the Company's Corrected Amended and Resta certain officers of the Company as permitted by 2022 amendments to Delaware la limit the liability of 0 0 0 NOTE: Such other business as may properly come before the meeting or any a djournme ent thereof.
 Please email your address changes or comments to: Investor@vishay.com Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, please give full title as such.
 Joint owners should each sign personally.
 All holders please sign in full corporate or partnership name, by authorized officer.
 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Ov wners) Date